Georgia Rico case: John Eastman surrenders to authorities

 In Georgia, he is alleged to be part of a plot to urge state senators to disregard the election results and appoint fake electors.

-He has reached a $100,000 bond agreement with the Fulton County district attorney's office.
+On Tuesday, he was released on a $100,000 (£78,500) bond agreement after being booked and spending a couple of hours inside the jail.

-In a statement on Tuesday, Mr Eastman claimed that the Georgia case "targets attorneys for their zealous advocacy on behalf of their clients, something attorneys are ethically bound to provide".
+In a statement, Mr Eastman claimed that the Georgia case "targets attorneys for their zealous advocacy on behalf of their clients, something attorneys are ethically bound to provide".

 He promised to "vigorously contest every count of the indictment in which I am named, and also every count in which others are named".

+Asked by reporters outside the courthouse if he still believes the 2020 election was stolen, Mr Eastman responded: "Absolutely, no question in my mind".

-Mr Eastman's post-election actions are currently the focus of disciplinary proceedings by the State Bar of California and could see him lose his law license there.
+The lawyer's post-election actions are currently the focus of disciplinary proceedings by the State Bar of California and could see him lose his law license there.
 Hearings set for this week were delayed ahead of his surrender in Fulton County.

-He is also referenced, but not named, in a separate federal indictment on election subversion charges filed this month by Special Counsel Jack Smith.
+Mr Eastman is also referenced, but not named, in a separate federal indictment on election subversion charges filed this month by Special Counsel Jack Smith.

 Earlier on Tuesday, Mr Hall became the first defendant in the Georgia case to turn himself in.